yeroslaviz/BCFNGS-project-management/README.md

 1. changing admin email address
 2. add editing possibilities to the tables containing costs information.
 3. bi-weekly backup is added, but still commented out.
+4. list of group leaders can now be read from an Excel sheet (must be in the same folder)